zhiminglim/game-of-wits/README.md

 ## Documentation

 This page is still on a WIP.
-Multiplayer features coming soon.
+Multiplayer features for game of 3D coming soon.
+More games will be added once multiplayer support has been fine-tuned.

 ## Available Scripts